 Cuba's Wild East - A Cultural Cuba Tour

 The remote and rugged northeast coast of Cuba sees few travelers.
 From Holguin we travel east looking out to the seas Columbus sailed 500 years ago.
 We hike in Alejandro Humboldt National Park, explore other natural areas around Cuba’s oldest city Baracoa, and finally, delve into the rich culture and history of Santiago de Cuba.

 Our home for three nights is Baracoa, the oldest colonial city in the Americas, founded in 1510.
 Until the early 1960’s there was no road access here.
 The isolation and remote location has kept Baracoa a treasure.
-It was badly damaged by Hurricane Matthew in October 2016, but already much has been repaired.
 We hike, explore and enjoy this quiet town set on the sea.

 Taking a famous road called La Farola, we travel through the mountains from the wettest area of Cuba, to the extreme southeast coast where we see the driest area of Cuba.
 We end our day in Santiago, a city older than Havana, founded in 1514 by Diego Velazquez and once Cuba’s capital.
 The city is strategically located on a deep, protected bay with towering mountains to the north.
 The roots of Afro-Cuban culture started here, as slaves were brought by the thousands and mixed with settlers from the Haitian revolution of 1791 that included both French merchants and plantation owners as well as black Haitians.
 These roots have nourished a fascinating culture of music, art and architecture, that permeates the city in a palpable way.